hanwak/hackerrank/Chapter 2/readme.md

 2. Extra Long Factorial
 - Implement basic multiplication using array
-- Problem found in chapter 2 where it mostly discuss about designing an efficient algoithm to compute a complex task
+- Problem found in chapter 2 where it mostly discusses about designing an efficient algoithm to compute a complex task